liferay/liferay-frontend-projects/README.md

 Supports loading modules via combo URL.
 Modules can be loaded automatically when some other module is being triggered, but only if some condition is met.

 ___Note:___ Loading anonymous modules via combo URL is not possible.
-If some of the modules is anonymous and `combine` is set to `true`, this module will be excluded from the combo URL and a separate `script` element will be created for it.
+If some of the modules is anonymous and `combine` is set to `true`, the module should be registered and `anonymous` property to be set as `true`.
+In this way this module will be excluded from the combo URL and a separate `script` element will be created for it.
+If `combine` is set to `false`, describing the module is not needed.

 How to build it?
 -------------